 I priced this book as I did because it teaches valuable skills in a well-compensated industry.
 If you are unable to afford a copy of the book, send me an email and I can give you a free copy.
 I only ask that once you make money using the book, you use a portion of the proceeds to purchase a copy of this book.

 Wow, thanks for asking!
 Writing for software engineers.
 Writing for programmers.
+Writing for coders.
 Technical writing.
 How to write documentation.

 Send me an email at email@example.com.